 - Juice of 1 lemon about 1 to 2 tablespoons

 - Kosher salt and black pepper

-Heat the stock in a large pot over medium heat.
+- Heat the stock in a large pot over medium heat to a gentle simmer.

-Add the cooked chicken and the cooked vegetables to the stock.
+- Add the cooked chicken and the cooked vegetables to the simmering broth.

-Add the egg noodles and simmer for another 15 minutes.
+- Add the egg noodles and simmer for another 15 minutes, or until cooked through.

 - Taste and adjust seasoning, if necessary.
 Garnish with extra chopped parsley, if desired.

 POST UPDATE: This recipe was originally published in April 2015, but was updated with improved tweaks to the recipe with new photography and tips and a fabulous new video in February, 2022!